-PART IV- THE DEBTOR'S DUTIES AND BENEFITS
+PART IV-THE DEBTOR'S DUTIES AND BENEFITS

-VT.
-LBR 4001-1.
+RULE 4001-1.
 AUTOMATIC STAY - RELIEF FROM AUTOMATIC STAY.

-(a) Debtor's Motion Through a Chapter 13 Plan.

-A debtor may request the stay be lifted in favor of a secured creditor as an embedded motion in Part 3.5 of Official Form 113.
-The debtor must serve that motion according to the Bankruptcy Rules, and separately file a proposed order for that relief.

-(b) Contents of a Creditor's Motion for Relief from Stay, Generally.

-A creditor's motion for relief from stay must comply with Vt.
-LBR 9013-1(a)-(d) and must include the following information to the extent applicable:

-- (1) a description of the property (e.g., the VIN, make, and model of a vehicle, the serial number for a mobile home or equipment, the name and docket number of a pending court action, the street address of real property, the volume/page number where title to and liens against real property are recorded); - (2) the names and purported interests of all parties known, or discovered after reasonable investigation, who claim to have an interest in the property; - (3) the amount of the outstanding indebtedness on each lien, the fair market value of the property, and the basis for the valuation; - (4) legible and complete copies of all relevant liens and security agreements or, if voluminous, the initial page and signature pages of those documents; - (5) evidence of perfection of the movant's lien or interest; and - (6) copies of any prior orders of the Court upon which the motion relies.
+- (a) Debtor's Motion Through a Chapter 13 Plan.
+A debtor may request the stay be lifted in favor of a secured creditor as an Embedded Motion in Part 3.5 of Official Form 113.
+The debtor must serve that motion according to the Bankruptcy Rules, and separately file a proposed order for that relief. - (b) Contents of a Creditor's Motion for Relief from Stay, Generally.
+A creditor's motion for relief from stay must include the following information to the extent applicable: - (1) a description of the property (e.g., the VIN, make, and model of a vehicle, the serial number for a mobile home or equipment, the name and docket number of a pending court action, the street address of real property, the volume/page number where title to and liens against real property are recorded); - (2) the names and purported interests of all parties known, or discovered after reasonable investigation, who claim to have an interest in the property; - (3) the amount of the outstanding indebtedness on each lien, the fair market value of the property, and the basis for the valuation;

+- (4) legible and complete copies of all relevant liens and security agreements or, if voluminous, the initial page and signature pages of those documents; - (5) evidence of perfection of the movant's lien or interest; and - (6) copies of any prior orders of the Court upon which the motion relies.

-(c) Additional Requirements for Motions Seeking Relief from Stay Based on Post-Petition Payment Default and Objections Thereto.
+(c) Additional Requirements Based on Post-Petition Payment Default.